mb5357/Gotta_graph_em_all/serg_working_file.md

     ## mean in group FALSE  mean in group TRUE
     ##            410.4815            615.2571

+## Compating Strength Across Types and Legendary Status

+We then ran two hypothesis tests to compare Pokemon strength across groups.
+First, the ANOVA showed that average total stats are different across Pokemon types (p\<0.001).
+This matches what we saw in the boxplot, where some types clearly looked stronger than others.
+Second, the t-test comparing legedary vs. non-legendary Pokemon showed that legendary Pokemon have much higher total stats.
+The difference was very significant.
+These results tell us that both Pokemon type and legendary status are strongly related to how strong a Pokemon is.

 ``` r
 # eman - logistic regression (predicting legendary)